TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

 *Param Name*
     The name of the web page parameter.

-    For example, if this parameter is set to the value of ``X_1``, then the value of this parameter (if it is present in the URL) will be saved to a variable specified by the ``Destination`` parameter.
+    If the parameter specified in this field is presented in the URL, then its value will be saved to a variable specified by the ``Destination`` parameter.

 *Destination*
     A variable that will be used to save the parameter.